shrutisawant6/automation-with-speech-search-exe/README.md

 # Automation to search a word inside any folder(s) with an audio

-Added details to a file and dont know which nested folder its saved in!
-Here this executable comes to the rescue.
+Added changes to a file and don't remember which nested folder(s) it was saved into 😟.

+Here comes this executable to the rescue.

-Execute the SearchWordInFiles.exe file and search a word or phrase inside any folder(s) with an audio assistance.
+Execute the SearchWordInFiles.exe file(inside zip) and search a word or phrase in any folder(s) with an audio assistance.

 Reference to the code: https://github.com/shrutisawant6/automation-with-speech-search-code.git